Feb 27, 2023

 An SSL (Secure Socket Layer) certificate helps secure a website by encrypting all the information exchanged between every user and the server.
 A website with an SSL certificate has HTTPS in its URL with a padlock symbol on the side.

-If you have an eCommerce site that processes payments or any website that requires personal information, installing an SSL certificate is mandatory to protect your customers’ sensitive information prone to security breaches.
+If you have an eCommerce site that processes payments or any website that requires personal information, getting an SSL certificate is mandatory to protect your customers’ sensitive information prone to security breaches.

 Previously, a dedicated IP address was a requirement for SSL installation.
 However, with SNI (Server Name Identification) technology, users can install SSL certificates using a shared IP address.